zama-ai/concrete-ml/docs/developer-guide/fhe-op-graphs.md

 ### Putting it all together

-To chain the operation types described above following the ONNX graph, Concrete ML constructs a function that calls the `q_impl` of the `QuantizedOp` instances in the graph in sequence, and uses Concrete-Numpy to trace the execution and compile to FHE.
+To chain the operation types described above following the ONNX graph, Concrete ML constructs a function that calls the `q_impl` of the `QuantizedOp` instances in the graph in sequence, and uses Concrete to trace the execution and compile to FHE.
 Thus, in this chain of function calls, all groups of that instruction that operate in floating point will be fused to TLUs.
 In FHE, this lookup table is computed with a PBS.

 ![](../.gitbook/assets/image_6.png)

-The red contours show the groups of elementary Concrete-Numpy instructions that will be converted to TLUs.
+The red contours show the groups of elementary Concrete instructions that will be converted to TLUs.

 Note that the input is slightly different from the `QuantizedOp`.
 Since the encrypted function takes integers as inputs, the input needs to be de-quantized first.